thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 >
 > -- James Nugent ([@jen20](https://twitter.com/jen20)), [Jul 13 2021](https://twitter.com/jen20/status/1415047268575727619?s=20)

-Really?
-That is such a substantiated argument.
+Well, that is such a well-founded argument.

 In my humble opinion, this sounds like Cargo Culting the Open Source world.

 > A cargo cult is an indigenist millenarian belief system in which adherents
 > perform rituals which they believe will cause a more technologically advanced